-Since 2008, the Kids @ Katzen program offers children from ages 5-12 a unique opportunity to engage in the current exhibitions and participate in a hands-on art experience.
+Our Family Day Kids @ Katzen program offers children from ages 5-12 and their parents a unique opportunity to engage with current exhibitions and each create their own works of art in a hands-on experience.
 These bi-monthly art classes are held at 1 pm on Sunday directly outside of the museum entrance, unless otherwise noted.
-Cost is $10 per child per class.
+Cost is $15 per family of four per class and $5 for each additional child.
 Advanced online registration is suggested.
 Cash and check accepted prior to class.
+View updated schedule here.

 WEEKLY GALLERY TOURS

-Explore the galleries each Friday at 12:30 pm with knowledgeable volunteer docents.
+Explore the galleries each Friday at the new time of 11:30 am with knowledgeable volunteer docents.
 Guided tours highlight current exhibitions and cover a new subject every week.
 Come to learn or just for fun!
 Tours run every Friday the museum is open, please check the schedule here.
 Tours are free and open to the public.
 Learn more about tours here.